The NHSC Summer League 2019 Registration begins Monday, March 25th.

 Currently we have teams from Maine, NH, VT and MA, making up the 85-team league.
-There are 5 male divisions and 3 female divisions.
+There are 5 male divisions, 3 female divisions, 1 Adult Co-Ed Division and this year we're adding a new High School Co-Ed Division.
 It is truly a great league with great people.

 Once you receive the initial email in March, you can begin the process.
 To register a team to play in NHSC it costs $175 for Sr. Division and $125 for High School Division teams.
 Most teams get a local sponsor to help defray the costs.
 Also, a team representative, that's you, usually collects one game fee (currently $80/$70, depending on Division) from each player.
 The only other costs would be a team shirt - most buy t-shirts with the sponsors name on it and a jersey number, shorts and socks.
 When all is said and done, it costs somewhere in the vicinity of $1400 for a team playing 12 to 14 games.
 You need at least 10 games to qualify for the playoffs.
 You only need a home field if you want home games - that's up to you.
 The playoffs are played at the higher seeded team’s field.
 The finals are played at the Henniker Soccer Club fields in Henniker, NH.

 How far you travel for games is up to you.
 You will make your own schedule by emailing other teams during the months of March and April.
 You will pick and choose where and who you play.
 There are times when I may ask if you'd like to go to "such and such" place.
 Even with a request from me, you have the final decision on who you choose to play.